Updated March 31, 2026

 - Iowa commercial auto insurance minimum liability limits are $20,000/$40,000/$15,000, so service trucks and trailers used by sign contractors should be reviewed against those minimums.

-- Iowa requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter when you rent shop, yard, or storage space.
+- Most commercial leases in Iowa require proof of general liability coverage, which can matter when you rent shop, yard, or storage space.

 - Coverage decisions should be reviewed with the Iowa Insurance Division, especially when comparing a sign installation contractor insurance policy in Iowa across carriers.